elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 Install and prepare MicroK8s
 ----------------------------

 The first step on our journey is to install `MicroK8s <https://microk8s.io/>`_.
 MicroK8s is installed from a snap package.
-The published snap maintains different channels for different releases of Kubernetes.
+The published snap maintains different ``channels`` for different releases of Kubernetes.

 .. code-block:: shell

     sudo snap install microk8s --classic --channel=1.24/stable

-For MicroK8s to work without having to use sudo for every command, it creates a group called microk8s.
+For MicroK8s to work without having to use ``sudo`` for every command, it creates a group called ``microk8s``.
 To make it more convenient to run commands, you will add the current user to this group:

 .. code-block:: shell

     sudo usermod -a -G microk8s $USER
     newgrp microk8s

-It is also useful to make sure the user has the proper access and ownership of any kubectl configuration files:
+It is also useful to make sure the user has the proper access and ownership of any ``kubectl`` configuration files:

 .. code-block:: shell